Available for ordering and new boat construction for delivery next year.

 Two strong stainless cleats forward, aft and midships, all bolted with four bolts each.

 Two scuppers on each side which drain rain water overboard just above waterline to prevent dirt strips on the hull.

-Twelve aluminium framed port holes, eight of these are opening, plus four fixed hull portlights.
+Eight aluminium framed port holes, all of these are opening.